-While real-time global communications can often be difficult, asynchronous messages are uncovering new opportunities for teams to collaborate and share ideas.
+While real-time global communications can often be difficult, asynchronous messages are uncovering new opportunities for collaborating and sharing ideas atr work.

 These social collaboration tools have offered a respite from the constant onslaught of office email, replacing a single, “dumb” stream of unstructured content with a sophisticated array of rich-media messages, posts, groups and feeds.

-As organizations learn more and more about the power of social learning, many have piloted programs built around collaboration tools in order to a step closer to reproducing the casual information exchanges that happen naturally in any tight-knit group of people.
+As organizations learn more and more about the power of social learning, many have piloted programs built around collaboration tools that get them one step closer to reproducing the casual information exchanges that happen naturally in any tight-knit group of people.

-Unfortunately for remote workers, expatriates and foreign offices, these enterprise social networks fail to really replicate the experience of actual interaction, and can’t offer high-touch, high-fidelity experience so critical to operating across time zones.
+Unfortunately for remote workers and teams, these enterprise social networks fail to really replicate the experience of actual interaction, and can’t offer teh high-touch, high-fidelity experiences that are so critical to operating across time zones.

 So what else is there?

-An example of a corporate training session delivered by video
+Watch an example of a corporate training session delivered by video: